p-martinho/Enumeration/README.md

 ### Enumeration with Behaviour

 We can add custom methods to the Enumeration class (it's an object, after all).

-A simple example, with a method `ParseMessage` and with a property `IsPhoneNumberRequired`:
+Here is a simple example, with a method `ParseMessage` and with a property `IsPhoneNumberRequired`:

 ```c#
 using PMart.Enumeration;